tc39/proposal-esm-phase-imports/README.md

 analyze which modules are loaded in workers, causing issues for runtimes and
 tools:

-* Runtimes are cannot easily speculatively preload or optimize worker loading prior to the immediate execution of `new Worker()`, resulting in the waterfall for a module worker happening very late, with non-ideal performance characteristics.
+* `new Worker` is not ergonomic for developers to use when authoring applications and especially when authoring libraries.
 * Tools have difficulty both analyzing and bundling applications that use workers, resulting in less usage and limited compatibility for shared libraries to support workers.

-A better language primitive for worker loading can resolve all three of these static analysis gaps improving the situation for analysis, build and runtime tooling.
+A better language primitive for worker loading can resolve these static analysis improving theses workflows as well as their analysis and build tooling.

 ## Proposal